 - 11. Reserved parking spot allocation may be reassessed by the parking committee as needed, but - a.
 A reserved parking spot may not be rescinded or reallocated arbitrarily, and a reason must be provided - b.
 If a reserved spot is being rescinded or reallocated, the parking committee must give at least one full calendar month's notice to the unit renting the reserved parking spot, as to allow time for the unit to have their payment plans adjusted - 12.
 Reserved parking spots can be applied for through the On-Site Manager.
 Applications will then be passed along to the parking committee, provided the application is valid, and would not violate any of these policies - a.
-A reserved parking spot will cost \$25.00 per month - b.
+The cost of a reserved parking spot will be listed on the application, to be approved by the BoD before changes to these costs may be implemented - b.
 A reserved parking spot is assigned to the approved residents of the unit, with a maximum of one reserved spot per unit - c.
 A reserved parking spot cannot be rented or transferred to another resident - d.
 A reserved parking spot cannot be used to store any trailers, RV's, seasonal, or partially insured vehicles.
 A reserved spot will also not be permitted for any vehicle displaced by a resident using their carport or apron parking for a trailer, an RV, a seasonal, or partially insured vehicle - e.
 Any towing from a reserved spot is to be managed by the person(s) renting the spot only